Ofcom Price Comparison Accreditation

 As part of the audit process prior to awarding accreditation, Ofcom assessed the methods of providing information to consumers with a variety of disabilities and access needs.
 The accredited companies' websites have been tailored to cater for consumers with visual impairments and are written in plain English.

 Q5.
-Where can I find information about the prices of different communication services?
+Where can I find information about the prices of different services?

-Consumers can contact any of the three accredited companies we have accredited and feel assured that they are receiving information on prices that meet the regulator’s criteria for providing price comparison information.
+Consumers can contact any of the six accredited companies we have accredited and feel assured that they are receiving information on prices that meet the regulator's criteria for providing price comparison information.

 Q6.
 How can I find out what is the best deal for me?